eficode-academy/kubernetes-katas/01-pods-deployments-services-namespaces.md

 # High Availability:

 So far we have seen pods, deployments and services.
 We have also seen Kubernetes keeping up it's promise of resilience.
 Now we see how we can have **high availability** on Kubernetes.
-The easiest and preffered way to do this is by having multiple replicas for a deployment.
+The easiest and preferred way to do this is by having multiple replicas for a deployment.

 Lets increase the number of replicas of our nginx deployment to four(4):